CA2528357431/CA2528357431.github.io/_pages/experience.md

 ### Project: DiligenceGPT
 - **Intro**: An AI-powered due diligence system that ingests multi-modal information from multiple formats and provides consistent evaluation and insightful analysis in real-time, based on unstructured documents and live data sources.
 - **Keypoints**:
-  - Applied multi-modal LLMs to fuse images and texts, structuring data from uncurated documents with 89% coverage
+  - Applied multi-modal LLMs to extract finance data from uncurated & unstructured documents with 89% coverage
-  - Built a RAG agent with a vector database and minute-level live data sources, providing real-time traceable insights
+  - Built a real-time RAG agent with vector search and minute-level live data, providing traceable response generation
-  - Combined Neural Networks and LLMs to quantitatively evaluate companies with analysis, reaching 97% consistency
+  - Designed a LLM + Neural Network quantitative evaluator with 97% consistency, exceeding human expert performance
   - Orchestrated async model deployment to parallelize inference, reducing response latency by 70% on average

 ### Project: Conversational Audience Builder for Synthetic Society
 - **Intro**: An LLM-driven data analysis agent that interactively guides users to build their customer profiles through conversation, and provides suggestions of attributes and values in the synthetic society
 - **Keypoints**:
-  - Created a RAG agent that analyzes database schema to suggest attributes in dialogues, speeding up customer defining
+  - Created a conversational RAG agent that suggests relevant database values, accelerating complex query formulation
-  - Finetuned the embedding model using contrastive learning, improving retrieval recall to 89% in the vector database
+  - Leveraged LLMs to decompose complex requests into atomic sub-queries, ensuring retrieval covers all specified objects
-  - Utilized LLMs to decouple inputs into atomic queries, achieving 82% question-wise attribute recommendation coverage
+  - Solved semantic retrieval bottlenecks by fine-tuning the embedding model, achieving a 49% improvement in recall
-  - Implemented a async streaming backend with FastAPI to maintain low-latency responses under concurrent user loads
+  - Implemented an async streaming backend with FastAPI to maintain low-latency responses under concurrent user loads

 # Huazhong University of Science and Technology